Lease Accounting as per US GAAP ASC 842-Examples, Case Study

 Lessor Accounting under ASC 842

 Lessors classify leases as operating leases, sales-type leases, or direct financing leases.
-Operating leases retain the underlying asset on the balance sheet, while sales-type and direct financing leases result in derecognition and recognition of a net investment in the lease.:
+Operating leases retain the underlying asset on the balance sheet, while sales-type and direct financing leases result in derecognition and recognition of a net investment in the lease.

-Lessee vs Lessor Accounting – Key Comparison
+Lessee vs Lessor Accounting under ASC 842 – Key Comparison

 Lessee accounting under ASC 842 is primarily focused on recognizing the economic obligation arising from a lease by recording a right-of-use asset and a corresponding lease liability on the balance sheet for most leases.
-The key judgment areas for lessees involve lease identification, classification between operating and finance leases, determination of the lease term, selection of an appropriate discount rate, and ongoing measurement of the ROU asset and lease liability.
-Expense recognition for lessees differs based on classification, with operating leases resulting in a single straight-line lease expense and finance leases resulting in separate interest expense and amortization of the ROU asset.

 Disclosure Requirements under ASC 842